andweber/loxberry-plugin-kalliope/README.md

 The Webfrontend provides some hints for the usage of [Kalliope](https://github.com/kalliope-project/kalliope/).
 For any further documentation about the usage of Kalliope, please refer to the [Kalliope project](https://github.com/kalliope-project/kalliope/).

 The Kalliope brain is stored in the plugin config folder and can be adjusted and improved as needed.
-/!\ `usr_bain` and `usr_templates` folders are preserved during plugin update.
-Use these folders for adjustments and extensions.
+/!\ `usr_bain` folder is preserved during plugin update.
+Use this folders for adjustments and extensions.
 All other config files may be overriden during plugin update.

+For advanced users the user templates can be stored in the plugin data folder `usr_templates`.
+This folder is also preserved during plugin update.

 ## RoadMap